Walter Ralston Martin: Broadcaster, debater and lecturer

 Martin was also a radio broadcaster who began this side of his ministry on Barnhouse's program.
 In the mid-1960s Martin regularly appeared as a guest panelist on The Long John Nebel Show, and then founded his own program known as "The Bible Answer Man".
 Between the mid-1960s until his death in 1989 Martin debated in public various non-Christians such as atheist author-activist Madalyn Murray O'Hair and Hugh Schonfield, theologians of Liberal Christianity like Thomas J. J. Altizer and Bishop John Shelby Spong, and new religious commentators like Roy Masters.
-He appeared many times on the John Ankerberg television show debating advocates of Freemasonry, the Bahaʼi Faith, and other groups.
+He appeared many times on the John Ankerberg television show debating advocates of Freemasonry, the Baháʼí Faith, and other groups.

 In the earliest years of his ministry Martin traveled frequently with Billy Graham and World Vision Founder Bob Pierce, addressing thousands in open air church meetings about the theological problems posed by the cults.
 Martin always emphasized the importance of analysis and primary source materials in determining the beliefs of groups like Christian Science, Jehovah's Witnesses, Seventh-day Adventists, the Church of Jesus Christ of Latter-day Saints, Spiritualists, Father Divine, Unity School of Christianity and Herbert W. Armstrong's Worldwide Church of God.
 In 1958 he spoke throughout East Asia and in Ghana, and in 1961 in Northern and Western Europe.

 The popularity of Martin's ministry coincided with the Jesus People movement of the early 1970s and the rise of the countercultural interest in East Asian religions and esoteric pathways.
 As occult interests surfaced in the counterculture, and also as other religious movements and groups like the Hare Krishna, Unification Church, and Children of God emerged, Martin's value as a Christian speaker increased.

 Martin utilized the new technology of cassette tapes, and disseminated many of his public lectures about apologetics questions and new religious movements groups to thousands worldwide.
 Several albums were released on The World of the Cults, The World of the Occult, The New Cults, How To Witness to Jehovah's Witnesses, and How to Witness to Mormons.
 Other albums tackled general apologetics To Every Man An Answer, and topical problems such as abortion, homosexuality and women's liberation (Martin Speaks Out).
 He later appeared in a series of six films produced by Vision House called Martin Speaks Out on the Cults.

 During the 1980s Martin spoke in churches and parachurch conferences in Australia and around the world, Brazil, Kenya and New Zealand.
 His final book dealt with New Age spirituality.

 Martin maintained a part-time role as a lecturer in various liberal arts and Bible colleges including The King's College, Melodyland School of Theology in Anaheim, California, and was for many years a board member of Gordon-Conwell Theological Seminary.
 In 1980 he joined John Warwick Montgomery in promoting apologetics through the Master of Arts program at the Simon Greenleaf School of Law.